A football double involves the purchase of tickets that have links to hidden random numbers. The winner is determined by the ticket holder’s

 3. If a player wearing a number above 13 is the first points scorer his ‘interchange/replacement’ number will be clarified by the respective team manager from each of the NRL teams.
 Team Managers validation will be final and no discussion will be entered into in respect to their decision.
 (Where numbers greater than 13 are used and not as interchange then the numbers are allocated in ascending order against the missing numbers in the range 1 to 13.)

 4. Winners will be notified by email and the winning combination will be published on the website.
 You have the option of also notifying all participants of the results.

 5. The prize pool is 60% of the total revenue from tickets sold.
-If the winning ticket has not been sold the prize pool is distrubuted to the nearest combination to the scoring double.
-The nearest combination is calculated on the total of the absolut difference between the scoring double and the next available ticket.
+If the winning ticket has not been sold the prize pool is distributed to the nearest combination to the scoring double.
+The nearest combination is calculated on the total of the absolute difference between the scoring double and the next available ticket.
 Eg Team 1 -2 difference and Team 2 +3 difference the total absolute difference will be 5.
-Where there are more than one ticket with the same difference the prize pool will be divided equally amongst those tickets.
+Where there is more than one ticket with the same difference the prize pool will be divided equally amongst those tickets.

 Taking a Rugby League game as an example – 169 tickets at $5 per ticket = $845.
 Assume the prize pool is 60% ($507) leaving 40% ($338) for your organisation from that particular game.